 (Grades 4-7) Explore the Mexica and Aztec civilization through artifacts and primary documents.
 Use these primary sources to investigate the contact between Aztec and Spanish peoples.
 Learn about how ancient Mexica ways connect to the Day of the Dead celebration in Mexico today.

-(Grades K-2) Young anthropologists travel the world, comparing artifacts from Africa, Asia, South America, Europe, Australia and right here in North America.
+(Grades K-2) Young anthropologists travel the world, comparing artifacts from Africa, Asia, South America, Europe, and Australia, as well as here in North America.
 Students explore how different environments shape the clothes, toys, and tools that peoples of the world use to meet their basic needs.